Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 - `distutils` would be gone, and contemporary `setuptools` incompatible with `numpy.distutils`.
-- Meson would refuse to work with the hack we had until now.
+- Meson would refuse to work with the hack conda-forge was using.
 - There were no free (and ABI-compatible) Fortran compilers on Windows _at all_.

 ## Fortran, the revival